 We are accountable to our local members via a body known as our Council of Governors, which works closely with our board of directors to help inform and influence our strategies and plans.

 Our Council of Governors is made up of public and staff members who have been elected from each of our constituencies and includes representatives who have been co-opted from other organisations such as local councils, businesses and the voluntary sector.
 As a member, you will be able to vote for others to represent you and your local area on our Council of Governors, or even stand for election yourself.

 - Why should I become a member?

 If you’re as passionate about the NHS as we are then by joining us a member of our foundation trust you’ll have the opportunity to share your thoughts and ideas about the way we deliver care to over half a million people across Northumberland and North Tyneside.
 We’re a very forward thinking organisation and at the forefront of pioneering changes in the NHS so it’s a great time to join us.

-You can be involved as much or as little as you like, from simply receiving newsletters and voting papers to donating your time as a volunteer or standing for election to become a trust governor.
+You can be involved as much or as little as you like, from simply receiving voting papers to donating your time as a volunteer or standing for election to become a trust governor.
 It is absolutely free to become a member and you can opt out any time.